ademirmarquesjunior/Region_growing_Superpixel/README.md

 The use workflow follow the order: Load image -> Generate or Load superpixels -> User click in the desired regions -> region growing operation (optional) -> change or save masks.

 To access the main functions go to menu bar and then in "Files", to load each file.
+Test images are available in the "examples" folder.

 <img src="https://github.com/ademirmarquesjunior/Region_growing_Superpixel/blob/master/docs/images/menu_bar.png" width="500" alt="Segmented image">